Yield10 Bioscience (NASDAQ:YTEN) Releases Earnings Results, Misses Estimates By $0.03 EPS

-Yield10 Bioscience (NASDAQ:YTEN – Get Rating) announced its earnings results on Wednesday.
-The specialty chemicals company reported ($0.68) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.65) by ($0.03), MarketWatch Earnings reports.
+Yield10 Bioscience (NASDAQ:YTEN – Get Rating) issued its earnings results on Wednesday.
+The specialty chemicals company reported ($0.68) EPS for the quarter, missing analysts’ consensus estimates of ($0.65) by ($0.03), MarketWatch Earnings reports.
 Yield10 Bioscience had a negative net margin of 1,796.58% and a negative return on equity of 56.52%.
-During the same quarter in the previous year, the company earned ($0.60) earnings per share.
+During the same period last year, the business earned ($0.60) earnings per share.

-Several brokerages recently commented on YTEN.
-Lake Street Capital began coverage on shares of Yield10 Bioscience in a research note on Thursday, April 21st.
-They issued a “buy” rating and a $12.00 target price on the stock.
-Maxim Group decreased their target price on shares of Yield10 Bioscience from $18.00 to $9.00 and set a “buy” rating on the stock in a research note on Thursday, March 10th.
-Zacks Investment Research upgraded shares of Yield10 Bioscience from a “sell” rating to a “hold” rating in a report on Thursday.
-Finally, Univest Sec initiated coverage on shares of Yield10 Bioscience in a report on Tuesday, May 3rd.
+A number of analysts have weighed in on the company.
+Univest Sec assumed coverage on Yield10 Bioscience in a research report on Tuesday, May 3rd.
 They issued a “buy” rating on the stock.
+Maxim Group lowered their price target on Yield10 Bioscience from $18.00 to $9.00 and set a “buy” rating on the stock in a research report on Thursday, March 10th.
+Lake Street Capital started coverage on Yield10 Bioscience in a report on Thursday, April 21st.
+They set a “buy” rating and a $12.00 target price on the stock.
+Finally, Zacks Investment Research upgraded Yield10 Bioscience from a “sell” rating to a “hold” rating in a report on Thursday.

 Yield10 Bioscience, Inc, an agricultural bioscience company, engages in developing technologies to enable step-change increases in crop yield in the United States and Canada.
 The company, through its Trait Factory, a trait gene discovery platform develops enhanced oilseed Camelina sativa for the production of proprietary seed products; and discovers high value genetic traits for the agriculture and food industries.